Macgie29/uDacity_DS_Nanodegree/Project 2/workspace/README.md

 ### Summary

-This Project is part of Data Science Nanodegree Program by Udacity.
-The initial dataset contains pre-labelled tweet and messages from real-life disaster.
-The aim of the project is to build a Natural Language Processing tool that categorize messages.
+This Project is the second part of Data Science Nanodegree Program by Udacity.
+The initial dataset contains pre-labelled tweet and messages from disasters.
+The aim of the project is to build a Natural Language Processing tool that categorize messages and sum them up.

 The Project is divided in the following Sections:

-Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure Machine Learning Pipeline to train a model able to classify text message in categories Web App to show model results in real time.
+- Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure
+- Machine Learning Pipeline to train a model able to classify text message in categories
+- Web App to show model results in real time.

 ### Instructions: